kristoff-it/kristoff.it/content/blog/zig-self-hosted-now-what/index.md

 We are fairly confident in those decisions, except maybe for the stability constraint.
-The good news is that if it proves to be too draconian, we can always remove it without breaking existing packages.
+The good news is that if it proves to be too draconian, we can always relax it without breaking existing packages.

 ## Was the rewrite worth it?